Three pink tennis balls on a blue court

 Back to blog

-How much time do you get in between points?
+How much time do you get in between points in a tennis match?

 Source: